 The effect of macronutrient composition on energy expenditure and fat balance – is it true that a calorie is a calorie?

 Current research and public health policy on obesity is largely based on the hypothesis that the fundamental cause of the condition is an energy imbalance between calories consumed and expended.
 By this hypothesis, the interaction between diet and body fat is determined by the caloric content of the foods consumed, while the macronutrient content of the diet (the proportion and type of carbohydrates, fats, and protein) has no meaningful effect.
-This is often summed up by the assertion that a “calorie-is-a-calorie,” shorthand for the hypothesis that a calorie’s worth of protein has an equivalent effect on the accumulation and storage of fat in the human body (on “adiposity”) as does a calorie of carbohydrate or a calorie of fat.
+This is often summed up by the assertion that “a calorie-is-a-calorie,” shorthand for the hypothesis that a calorie’s worth of protein has an equivalent effect on the accumulation and storage of fat in the human body (on “adiposity”) as does a calorie of carbohydrate or a calorie of fat.
 An alternative hypothesis is that the macronutrient composition of the diet influences adiposity through its effect on the hormones that regulate uptake of fat (technically “fatty acids”) by fat cells and their subsequent mobilization and use for fuel (that is, oxidation).

-This study is one of two studies currently funded by Nutrition Science Initiative (NuSI) that are designed to test this calorie-is-a-calorie hypothesis – in this case, in the context of fixed energy intake under maximum control on human subjects.
+This study is one of two studies currently funded by Nutrition Science Initiative (NuSI) that are designed to test this “calorie-is-a-calorie” hypothesis – in this case, in the context of fixed energy intake under maximum control on human subjects.
 While studies dating back to the 1930s have attempted to investigate the relationship between dietary macronutrient composition and body fat under controlled conditions, these studies were typically based on untested assumptions and lacked either the rigor or power to provide meaningful results.

-This is a pilot study that will provide a trial run of the methodologies that in turn will be used in a larger, randomized controlled trial of longer duration that will constitute an even more rigorous test of the hypothesis.
+This pilot study provided a trial run of the methodologies that in turn will be used in a larger, randomized controlled trial of longer duration that will constitute an even more rigorous test of the hypothesis.
 The results will also provide the necessary data to “power” the follow-up study – that is, to determine how many participants will be necessary for a reliable test of the hypothesis.
-Because this pilot study may be too short in duration to detect a significant change in fat mass under these conditions, the primary outcome measure of the study is the change in total energy expenditure of the participants during the four weeks on the ketogenic diet.
+Because the pilot study may be too short in duration to detect a significant change in fat mass under these conditions, the primary outcome measure of the study is the change in total energy expenditure of the participants during the four weeks on the ketogenic diet.
 If the restriction of carbohydrates in the ketogenic diet reduces fat mass, the crossover to the ketogenic diet will be accompanied by an increase in energy expenditure.

 This study will provide insight into whether the macronutrient composition of the diet – specifically fat and carbohydrate – influences adiposity and energy expenditure, independent of total calories consumed.